 Book Early and Book “Fee Free Cancellation” Hotels

 - I only choose hotels with free cancellations for this reason.
-When you are thinking about booking a holiday months ahead, your dates will often slip by a couple of days, and this strategy works well for these inevitable changes.
+When you are thinking about booking a holiday a few months ahead, your dates will often slip by a couple of days, and this strategy works well for these inevitable changes.

 Italian Accommodation

-Tiny shoeboxes, elevators that will only fit you or your luggage, steep flights of steps to your room or apartment, noisy gondolas, church bells, late-night revelers, and neighbors – welcome to Italy!
+- Tiny shoeboxes, elevators that will only fit you or your luggage, steep flights of steps to your room or apartment, noisy gondolas, church bells, late-night revelers, and neighbors – welcome to Italy!

-If you have lots of money or it’s a special occasion and you’re going to stay at the Gritti Palace on your honeymoon, then ignore what I say next!
+- If you have lots of money or it’s a special occasion and you’re going to stay at the Gritti Palace on your honeymoon, then ignore what I say next!

 Economy Room and Small Double Ded or Small Double

-These words often mean that a small double bed fits in the room.
+- These words often mean that a small double bed fits in the room.
 It will also fit you in the room if you are lying on the bed but you need to check the photos carefully to see if there is any other space in the room at all!

 Hotels versus Airbnb

-Rome and Cinque Terre are examples of destinations where I don’t bother with Airbnb.
-However, at short notice, and in Venice, and for stays of 3 weeks or a month, Airbnb is a good idea.
+- Rome and Cinque Terre are examples of destinations where I don’t bother with Airbnb.
+However, at short notice, in Venice, and for stays of 3 weeks or a month, Airbnb is a good idea.

-I’m a little wary of booking with Airbnb from June to August in Europe because I had a wonderful Airbnb in London canceled on a day when I had flown in from Australia with my children.
+- I’m a little wary of booking with Airbnb from June to August in Europe because I had a wonderful Airbnb in London canceled on a day when I had flown in from Australia with my children.

 Italian Hosts